Background: what is osteoarthritis and what is herbal therapy?

-Evidence for the proprietary ASU product Piasclidine® in the treatment of osteoarthritis symptoms seems moderate to high for short term use, but studies over a longer term and against an apparently active control are less convincing.
-Several other medicinal plant products, including extracts of Boswellia serrata, show trends of benefits that warrant further investigation in light of the fact that the risk of adverse events appear low.
+Evidence for the proprietary ASU product Piasclidine® in the treatment of osteoarthritis symptoms seems moderate for short term use, but studies over a longer term and against an apparently active control are less convincing.
+Several other medicinal plant products, including extracts of Boswellia serrata, have moderate-quality evidence for trends of benefits that warrant further investigation in light of the fact that the risk of adverse events appear low.

 There is no evidence that Piasclidine® significantly improves joint structure, and limited evidence that it prevents joint space narrowing.
 Structural changes were not tested for with any other herbal intervention.